 Through an established base of knowledge, AXPs will work in a team squadron format to collaborate and complete missions.
-Facilitators and chiefs challenge them to use critical thinking, problem solving, creativity, innovation, teamwork & information gathering as well as communication technology literacy and adaptability.
-The National Flight Academy builds heart-pumping, adrenaline-filled story line, which brings life to the mission as if the students are in a real-world scenario.
+Facilitators and chiefs challenge them to use critical thinking, problem solving, creativity, innovation, teamwork and information gathering as well as communication technology literacy and adaptability.
+The National Flight Academy builds heart-pumping, adrenaline-filled story lines, which bring life to the mission as if the students are in a real-world scenario.

-Cruises can accommodate private, public and home school organizations any time throughout the year.
+Cruises can accommodate private, public and home school organizations any time throughout the academic year.
 Our curriculum reinforces concepts covered in the classroom in a unique, immersive simulated environment.
-To learn more about booking a private program, please contact Cassie Redmyer at email@example.com or at 850-308-8936.
+To learn more about booking a private program, please contact the Registration Department at email@example.com or 850-308-8948.

 Learn to Soar

 In this three-day program, students will learn about the basics of flight: from Bernoulli’s Principle and Newton’s Laws to the comparison between gliders and powered planes.
 Students will apply their knowledge by selecting a glider to build/fly and then compete with other students to determine which plane flies the greatest distance, stays in the air the longest, or is the fastest.
 Students will also become familiar with flying the X-12B Triad by flying a short familiarization flight and then demonstrate their new knowledge by planning and flying a series of cross country flights.
 Students will learn the basics of radar and communications skills so that they can support those students who are flying.